 - Global Temp Tables (or Temp Objects) are not supported.

 - As there is no concept of cross database connection, linked server is not the concept in Azure at this moment.

-- Always drop TempDB objects after their need as they create pressure on TempDB.
+- Always drop TempDB objects after they need as they create pressure on TempDB.

-- During buck insert use batchsize option to limit the number of rows to be inserted.
+- During buck insert use the batch size option to limit the number of rows to be inserted.
 This will limit the usage of Transaction log space.

-- Avoid unnecessary usage of grouping or blocking ORDER by operations as they leads to high end memory usage.
+- Avoid unnecessary use of grouping or blocking ORDER by operations as they leads to high end memory usage.